No surprise as Carlos Hyde will count $2.75 million against Seahawks’ salary cap

 Throw in money the team needs for things such as injured reserve and having a little to carry into the season, and the Seahawks have little left to make a significant signing without doing something to create more space, namely cutting other players or redoing contracts to push some cap space into the future.

-That there are some available avenues for creating cap space means that Seattle could still make a move to sign another player, such as a defensive tackle or maybe even reeling in defensive end Jadeveon Clowney, who is still unsigned and remains in contact with the team.
+That there are avenues for creating cap space means that Seattle could still make a move to sign another player, such as a defensive tackle or maybe even reeling in defensive end Jadeveon Clowney, who is still unsigned and remains in contact with the team.

 Hyde’s signing surprised some who wondered about spending more on a tailback when an area such as the defensive line might seem to be a more pressing need.